-3.3.3 Transforming
+3.3.2 Transforming

 When matching sections of the users code has been found, we need some way of defining how to transform those sections to showcase a proposal.
-This is done in an transform to block, this template describes the general structure of the newly transformed code.
+This is done by a similar template to applicable to, namely transform to, this template describes the general structure of the newly transformed code.

 A transformation template is used to define how the matches will be transformed after applicable code has been found.
 The transformation is a general template of the code once the match is replaced in the original AST.
-However, without transferring over the context from the match, this would be a template search and replace.
-Thus, in order to transfer the context from the match, wildcards are defined in this template as well.
+However, without transferring over the context from the match, it is just a template search and replace.
+So in order to transfer the context from the match, wildcards are defined in this template as well.
 These wildcards use the same block notation found in the applicable to template, however they do not need to contain the types, as those are not needed in the transformation.
-The only required field of the wildcard is the identifier defined in applicable to.
-This is done in order to know which wildcard match we are taking the context from, and where to place it in the transformation template.
+The only section required in the wildcard is the identifier used in applicable to, this is done in order to know which wildcard match we are taking the context from, and where to place it in the transformation template.